-This guide outlines how to create and manage campaigns in Buffer Publish.
-For guidance on tracking the performance of your campaigns in Buffer Analyze, please head over to this guide.
+This guide outlines how to create and manage campaigns in Buffer.
+For guidance on tracking the performance of your campaigns in Buffer, please head over to this guide.

-⭐️ Campaigns is available on our Pro, Premium, and Business plans.
+⭐️ Campaigns is available on our paid plans.
 Learn more about our plans and pricing here.